pnkfelix/mon-artist/src/format.md

                 // rather than the current closed ones.
                 //
                 // Perhaps more importantly, this code builds in an
-                // assumption that each grid cell is 9x12.
-An
+                // assumption that each grid cell is 9x12 (or at least
+                // WxH for W>9 and H>12).
+                //
-                // assumption along these lines is perhaps inevitable
+                // An assumption along these lines is perhaps
-                // (I think its probably better to make such an
+                // inevitable (I think its probably better to make
-                // assumption up front rather than pretend that the
+                // such an assumption up front rather than pretend
-                // cell is a NxN square and thus have the user be
+                // that the cell is a NxN square and thus have the
-                // surprised when it turns out to be non-square).
+                // user be surprised when it turns out to be
+                // non-square).
                 //
                 // But the question remains: is building in the
                 // numbers 9 and 12 a good idea?
 Or should they be